Marco Polo Hop

 |Co-Humulone as % of AlphaLow cohumulone hops may impart a smoother bitterness when added to the boil as opposed to higher ones that add a sharper bitterness to the final beer.
 Learn more »||30-35%32.5% avg|

 |Total Oils (mL/100g)These highly volatile, not very soluble oils are easily boiled off, but add flavor and aroma to the finished beer when added very late in the boil or during fermentation.
 Learn more »||1.1 mL1.1mL avg|

 |› All OthersIncluding β-pinene, linalool, geranoil & selinene||12-37%|

 Some popular beer styles that make use of the Marco Polo hop include IPA & Pale Ale.

 Marco Polo Hop Substitutions

 If the Marco Polo hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
-The old way of chosing replacement hops was done by experience and "feel".
+The old way of choosing replacement hops was done by experience and "feel".
 There is nothing wrong with that way.
 However, we wanted to build a data-driven tool to find your Marco Polo substitutions.

-Is Marco Polo available as Cryo/Lupulin powder?
+Is Marco Polo available in lupulin powder?